• Skip to primary navigation

 2. Cheesy - Sprinkle grated cheddar on top of the florets in the last minute of roasting.
 Check out this broccoli with cheese recipe, which is an over cooked version.

-3. Parmesan - Sprinkle 2 to 3 tablespoons of freshly grated Parmesan on top, right after cooking, like in chicken pasta bake.
+3. Parmesan - Sprinkle 2 to 3 tablespoons of freshly grated Parmesan on top, right after cooking.

 4. Lemon - Toss cooked florets with freshly squeezed lemon juice and finely grated lemon zest.